armstrongsam25/InstagramFirstCommenter/README.md

 # About the bot
 The bot will login once into instagram and go to the target page.

-It will then keep refreshing the page every 2.5 seconds while there is no new post.
+It will then keep refreshing the page every 2.5(~I think I fucked this number up, but lets pretend that it's 2.5~) seconds while there is no new post.

 Once there is a new post it will open said post and comment what you previously defined.